-An agreement has been reached between two New Mexico tribes and state officials, which acknowledges the tribes’ authority to collect taxes on the sale of cannabis products.
-These agreements ensure participating tribes will benefit from New Mexico’s newly founded recreational cannabis industry.
+An agreement has been reached between two New Mexico tribal nations and state officials, which acknowledges the tribal authority to collect taxes on the sale of cannabis products.
+These agreements ensure participating tribal nations will benefit from New Mexico’s newly founded recreational cannabis industry.

 The sale of marijuana for recreational use became legal in New Mexico on April 1.
 The first day of recreational cannabis sales brought in roughly $2 million.

 According to Charlie Moore, a spokesperson for the state’s Taxation and Revenue Department, the agreement suggests that cannabis products may now be sold by the Pueblo’s and taxed by the tribal nations in the same manner that cigarettes and gasoline are marketed and taxed in the present day.
 This is in contrast to how the situation currently stands.
 A 12% state tax would not be applied on cannabis products purchased on tribal land.